WordPress/gutenberg/docs/how-to-guides/data-basics/5-adding-a-delete-button.md

 ### Step 5: Optionally, hide the deleted items immediately

-You may prefer to just hide the pages immediately after user clicks the _Delete_ button instead of displaying the spinner.
+You may prefer to hide the pages immediately after the user clicks the _Delete_ button instead of displaying the spinner.
 One way to do it is by leveraging the `isDeletingEntityRecord` selector.

 `isDeletingEntityRecord` never issues any HTTP requests.
-Instead, it return a true or false depending on the current entity record state.
+Instead, it returns `true` or `false` depending on the current entity record state.

 Here's how we could use it in `MyFirstApp`: